flatironinstitute/spikeforest_old/docs/blurbs/making-a-recording-public.md

 ```

 This will upload the contents of this recording directory to a kachery node that
-is configured to be publically accessible for downloads.
+is configured to be publicly accessible for downloads.
 The `--ur` and `--dr`
 flags are documented via the `--help` switch.
 The second line is needed to also
 upload the index of the higher-level directory.
 (In the future we should do this
 automatically - @wysota)